opendesk/winnow/docs/options.md

 # options and values

-Winnow is a json interchange format for describing families of configurable products and the winnow options is where it does this.
-Each key in the options object is a named option and its value describes a set of possible values for this key, for example available colours or sizes - like this:
+The options set is the core of winnows functionality.
+Each key in an options object is a named option and its value describes a set of possible values for this key, for example available colours or sizes - like this:

  ```json
  {